 The District of Calderdale, West Yorkshire

-Whilst the primary aim of the Barnes Cotton Districts Charity is to make payments to support local people making individual applications, payments may also be made to charities working in support of people who could benefit from Cotton Districts and Barnes assistance typically subject to that charity (particularly those with significant reserves) making some contribution (preferable, at least, matched funding).
+Whilst the primary aim of the Barnes Cotton Districts Charity is to make payments to support local people making individual applications, payments may also be made to charities working in support of people who could benefit from Cotton Districts and Barnes assistance, typically subject to that charity (particularly those with significant reserves) making some contribution (preferable, at least, matched funding).
 Beneficiaries of this assistance must live within the geographic area covered by the Barnes and Cotton Districts Charity.

 Code of Trustee Role